 Utilities

-The department oversees the town's water and wastewater treatment plants and its water distribution and wastewater collection divisions.
+The Utilities Department provides water and sewer service to Hillsborough residents and out-of-town customers.
+It includes the town's water and wastewater treatment plants and its water distribution and wastewater collection divisions.

 Staff also provide support to the Water and Sewer Advisory Committee, an appointed board responsible for making recommendations related to management of the Water and Sewer Fund.

-The Water Distribution and Wastewater Collection Division is responsible for repairing water line leaks, cleaning and repairing sewer lines, and maintaining booster pump stations and sewage lift stations.
-For more information, see the Water Distribution and Wastewater Collection Division page on this website.
+The Water Distribution and Wastewater Collection Division repairs water line leaks, cleans and repair sewer lines, and maintains booster pump stations and sewage lift stations.

 Lake Ben Johnston